maxint-rd/TM16xx/README.md

 # TM16xx
 Arduino TM16xx library for LED & KEY and LED Matrix modules based on TM1638, TM1637, TM1640 and similar chips.
-Simply use print() on 7-segment displays and use Adafruit GFX on matrix displays.
+Simply use print() on 7-segment end 14-segment displays and use Adafruit GFX on matrix displays.

 ## TM16xx LEDs and Buttons library
 This Arduino library facilitates driving LED displays using TM16xx LED driver chips.
-The TM16xx chip family allows driving 7-segment LED displays or LED matrices.
+The TM16xx chip family by Titan Micro allows driving LED displays or LED matrices.
 Next to built-in high-frequency LED multiplexing, they offer control of LED brightness.
 Most TM16xx chips also support reading key-scan data for button presses.
-Using this library you can simply use print() on a 7-segment display or use Adafruit GFX on a LED matrix.
+Using this library you can simply use print() on a 7-segment or 14-segment displays or use Adafruit GFX on a LED matrix.
-Currently this library supports the TM1616, TM1618, TM1620, TM1628, TM1630, TM1637, TM1638, TM1640, TM1650 TM1652 and TM1668 chips.
-Note that there are similar chips made by other manufacturers that may be compatible with the Titan Micro chips.
-For instance: the HBS640 by WINRISE is compatible with the TM1640.
+Currently this library supports more than 25 [different TM16xx chips](#tm16xx-chip-features) in various configurations; such as the TM1616, TM1618, TM1620, TM1628, TM1630, TM1637, TM1638, TM1640, TM1650 and TM1652.

 Made by Maxint R&D. See https://github.com/maxint-rd/